 SMS and MMS are essential tools nowadays, thanks to the popularity of text.
 However, Aircall doesn’t offer SMS or MMS with any plan.
 To send and receive texts, you need to pay for and integrate with third-party tools (the cheapest option starting at $16 per month).

-OpenPhone offers unlimited SMS and MMS in the US and Canada, standard with every plan.
+OpenPhone offers free SMS and MMS in the US and Canada, standard with every plan.

 2. Minimum users

 Aircall requires a three-user minimum for its two most affordable plans.
 For its top-tier plan, there’s no transparency about user minimums.
 But if you’re a team of one or two, paying for nonexistent people isn’t fun.